graphql-compose/graphql-compose.github.io/docs/intro-quick-start.md

 ## Create relations between Types

 Now as we can declare Types, request them, it’s time to link these Types with each other.
 This is the exact stage where GraphQL enormously simplifies work for clients that request data.
-Typical scenario of a query to RESTful API: client requests a piece of data, receives it and request other resources according to the first server response it got, while GraphQL implements the same logic on the server’s side and sends back nested data of any depth.
+A typical scenario of a query to RESTful API: client requests a piece of data, receives it and request other resources according to the first server response it got, while GraphQL implements the same logic on the server’s side and sends back nested data of any depth.

 To make such nesting possible you’ve got to link `Author` and `Post` Types with each other.
 For that you need to create `author` field in your `Post` Type, it will `resolve` author's data for every post.
 And for `Author` Type create `posts` field which will resolve for each author its posts.